Regal Rambles: A Wickedly Whimsical Ireland Itinerary That Includes Ashford Castle

 Day 10: The Journey Back East

 As your Ireland itinerary that includes Ashford Castle nears its conclusion, the return journey offers one last chance to absorb Ireland’s diverse landscape.
-Route options include a trip to the Cliffs of Moher, where your Instagram followers will finally forgive you for all those castle selfies.
+Route options include a trip to the Cliffs of Moher, one of the best things to do in Ireland, where your Instagram followers will finally forgive you for all those castle selfies.
 These 700-foot sea cliffs make the Grand Canyon look like it needs to try harder.

 The 5-hour drive back to Dublin crosses half the country – comparable to crossing half of New Jersey, except with more sheep and fewer shopping malls.
 Alternatively, overnight in Limerick or drop the rental car in Shannon and fly out directly ($150-200 for one-way flight).
 This option saves driving time but deprives you of one last day of Irish radio, where even traffic reports sound poetic.